blabla1337/skf-flask/skf/markdown/code_examples/asp.net/A35-code_example--Aggregate_user_controls--.md

 				int controll = 0;

-				//the connection has to be repported into the log files Log.SetLog(Session['userID'], "Connection to the database was made succesfully", date, SUCCESS, NULL");
+				//the connection has to be repported into the log files Log.SetLog(Session['userID'], "Connection to the database was made succesfully", date, "SUCCESS", "NULL" ");

 				//Here we select the number of counts from aggregate column in order to verify the number of connections: string query = string.Format("SELECT aggregate from users WHERE userID = @userID ");